Art and Science

 Ocean Siren is a 4m-high illuminated sculpture modelled on Takoda Johnson, a young indigenous girl from the Wulgurukaba tribe.
 She is holding a traditional indigenous communication device, a Bayliss shell, and it is acting as a siren or warning signal that warm seas could be a risk to the Great Barrier Reef.

 The sculpture celebrates the scientific and technological expertise of Townsville and the region.
 The live data feed provided by a 4G live internet connection to the Australian Institute of Marine Science (AIMS), relays water temperature data from a weather station installed at Davies Reef.
-Ocean Siren houses a matrix of 202 multi-coloured LED lights that are illuminated each day at sunset and gradually change colour from the centre of the figure to its extremities, similar in display to a heat sensing camera image.
+Ocean Siren houses a matrix of 202 multi-coloured LED lights that illuminate each day at sunset and gradually change colour from the centre of the figure to its extremities, similar in display to a heat sensing camera image.
 The sculpture is a visual representation of the current conditions out on the reef and can potentially warn of risks to coral reefs from warming seas.

 Sponsoring Partnering Organisation: Museum of Underwater Art (MOUA)